-Lesson 7: Exploring the Census
+Activity 3: Exploring the Census

-Students explore the U.S. Census as a data source and compare census reports to trace change over time.
+Students explore the US Census as a data source and compare census reports to trace community change over time.

-Lesson 8: Tracking Community Change
+Activity 4: Tracking Community Change

-Students use census reports and data tables to track changes in local demographics between 1960 and 2020, discovering how changing data collection methods affect historical thinking.
+Students uses census reports and data tables to track changes in local demographics between 1960 and 2020, discovering how changes in data collection methods affect historical reasoning.